 - In a large mixing bowl, combine the butter and peanut butter in a large bowl and mix with an electric mixer until smooth and fluffy.

-- Slowly mix in the powdered sugar, heavy cream and vanilla.
+- Slowly mix in the powdered sugar, heavy cream, vanilla and salt.
 Add in more heavy cream as needed to thin it out.
 If you're looking to spread this frosting, you'll want to add more heavy cream.
 You can also add more powdered sugar if needed to thicken (for piping).
 Mix until the frosting is smooth and creamy and you’ve reached your desired consistency.
 Taste and add more peanut butter if you'd like.

 - Frost as desired over your favorite cupcakes, cakes and brownies.